These were mailed out with the confirmation letters. You should read all of these BEFORE coming to EarthSong:

 - Keep it moving

-In recent months cell phones have increasingly infiltrated the youth program – appearing in bed rooms, stairwells, hallways and…
+Cell phones have increasingly infiltrated the youth program – appearing in bed rooms, stairwells, hallways and…

 Please join forces with us to halt the infestation.

-turn off phones on arrival and put in your bags – any visible phones will be stored in the office until Monday after lunch
+PARTICIPANTS: turn off phones on arrival and put in your bags – any visible phones will be stored in the office until Monday after lunch

-do not attempt to make contact with your child via cell phone during the conference (7 pm Saturday until 1 pm Monday).
+PARENTS: do not attempt to make contact with your child via cell phone during the conference (7 pm Saturday until 1 pm Monday).

 Call and leave message at 518-794-8811 ext 13.
 We will have your kid call you back.